100 Digital Marketing Statistics to Support Your 2022 Strategy

 To help marketing teams keep track of key trends in the realm of customer experience, customer journey mapping, and how to consistently measure the impact of marketing efforts, we have compiled an in-depth list of marketing analytics statistics.
-These insights will help marketing teams benchmark their own efforts, and determine where they need to be investing more time and resources to ensure campaign success.
+These insights will help marketing teams benchmark their own efforts, and determine where they need to be investing more time and resources to ensure marketing campaign success.
 To create this list, we looked into studies around:

 - Data Quality